yuqitanyq/tp/docs/DeveloperGuide.md

     * 1a1.
 LibTask shows an error message.

   Use case resumes from step 1.

 * 1b.
 The patron details are invalid.

     * 1b1.
 LibTask shows an error message.

   Use case resumes from step 1.

 * 1c.
-The given name and details are duplicated.
+The given name and details except phone number are duplicated.

     * 1c1.
 LibTask shows an error message.

   Use case resume from step 1.

 ### UC02: List patron's on LibTask